 A student may undertake a minor program of study in most options as specified in this catalog under the section "Special Regulations of Graduate Options."
-Completion of a minor program of study is recognized on the Ph.D. diploma by the statement, "...and by additional studies constituting a minor in [name of option]."
+Completion of a minor program of study is recognized on the Ph.D. diploma by the statement "...and by additional studies constituting a minor in [name of option]."

 A minor program of study should be at a level of study in the minor substantially beyond that typically acquired by students as part of their major requirements.
 Most options require 45 units or more, including at least one 200-level course and a coherent program of the supporting 100-level courses.
 The faculty of the minor option may approve a proposed minor program on the basis of overall class performance and/or by an oral examination.
 Detailed requirements for minor options are listed under the individual options.
+Students cannot use courses required by their major option in fulfillment of the minor requirement.

 Residence.
 At least nine terms (three academic years) of residence subsequent to a baccalaureate degree equivalent to that given by the Institute are required for the doctor's degree.
-Of this at least one year must be in residence at the Institute.
+Of this, at least one year must be in residence at the Institute.
 It should be understood that these are minimum requirements, and students must usually count on spending a somewhat longer time in residence.
 A student whose undergraduate work has been insufficient in amount or too narrowly specialized, or whose preparation in his or her special field is inadequate, must count upon spending increased time in work for the degree.